aspose-barcode/Aspose.BarCode-Products/barcode/en/sharepoint/_index.md

                     Save Barcodes in Various Formats
                 </h2>
                 <p>
                     The barcode library provides various options to save generated barcodes not only using popular raster image formats but also to stream or vector.
 Barcodes can be downloaded using one of the five most widely used image formats or two vector formats.
 It is also possible to load barcodes as files, streams, or bitmaps.
 Developers can customize the process of barcode generation and saving according to specific business needs by setting the required output mode.
-The API supports the following file formats: BMP, PNG, GIF, JPEG, and TIFF for input/output; EMF and SVG for output.<br>Developers can save barcodes as vector images, such as EMF and SVG files, to scale them without losses in resolution.<br>It is possible to output generated barcodes as streams (using the binary format).
-Stream can be defined as an abstract byte sequence (for example, files, TCP/IP sockets, or inter-process communication pipes).
-This mode can be used to abstract from the use of specific operating systems and particular output devices.
-Saving barcodes as data streams can provide a variety of benefits, including flexibility, efficiency, compatibility, and scalability.
-These benefits make data streams a useful way to save and transmit barcodes in a wide range of applications and scenarios.<br>The API also enables firstly saving barcodes as bitmap objects and then downloading them in the required file format or processing further.
-A bitmap object is a data structure that represents a bitmap image.
-Such objects use a grid of pixels to represent an image.
-Each pixel in a bitmap is represented by a binary value, which specifies whether the pixel is filled or empty.
-Bitmap objects serve to represent and manipulate images.
-They are commonly used in graphics and imaging software.
+The API supports the following file formats: BMP, PNG, GIF, JPEG, and TIFF for input/output; EMF and SVG for output.<br>Developers can save barcodes as vector images, such as EMF and SVG files, to scale them without losses in resolution.
                 </p>
             </div>
             <div class="col-lg-12">